Jens Meiert

 Website Optimization Measures, Part I

-Permanent focus on QA includes more thorough website revisions from time to time, and that does certainly not mean a “redesign” or “relaunch”.
-This week I spent a lot of time analyzing, refactoring, and optimizing some of my private sites, and I thought I’d quickly share a few of these things for inspiration and discussion:
+Focus on QA requires occasional website reviews, not necessarily immediate redesigns or relaunches.
+This week I spent some time analyzing, refactoring, and optimizing my personal sites.
+I thought to share a few things for inspiration and discussion:

-Well, since leaving Bremen tomorrow for a few days of home search in Zurich and for the next gig of my farewell tour in Berlin, I needed to hurry a little bit and kept some arguments and explanations a little bit short.
-But, at least four additional measures are waiting in part II, and I had a less pleasant feeling with several other English posts anyhow.
-See the first refactoring measure, right ;)
+As I’ll be leaving Bremen tomorrow for a few days of home search in Zurich and my next farewell tour in Berlin, I had to hurry and keep some arguments and explanations a little short.
+At least four additional measures are waiting in part II, however. đŸ˜Š

 1. On February 12, 2008, 16:47 CET, Stefan Nitzsche said: